cariad-tech/dev_essential/doc/extern/ddl/ddl_specification.md

 <!---
 Copyright @ 2021 VW Group.
 All rights reserved.

      This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

 If it is not possible or desirable to put the notice in a particular file, then You may include the notice in a location (such as a LICENSE file in a relevant directory) where a recipient would be likely to look for such a notice.

 You may add additional accurate notices of copyright ownership.
 -->

 # DDL Definition File Format

-With ADTF a default DDL Definition File 'adtf.description' is provided.
+With ADTF a default DDL Definition File _adtf.description_ is provided.
 The format of this file is XML and it contains all common datatypes and structs which are used within ADTF.